LukeEmmet/luteconv/README.md

     make test
     make package

+luteconv has build dependencies: zlib-devel, pugixml-devel, libzip-devel and gtest.

 The executable will be in build/bin.
 The .rpm, .deb and .tar.gz packages will be in the build directory.

 TODO